chili-publish/publisher-interface/test/README.md

 ```

 - You should probably add a timeout or await on `addListener` for _DocumentFullyLoaded_ or _DocumentFullyRendered_.
 The Publisher Editor is load in the iframe with each call, so your test will potentially run before the document is loaded.
+- Your function should return a Promise that resolved to `true` if the test passed or `false` if the test failed.
+Do not worry about exceptions, as they will be counted as a failure automatically.